Skip to main content

 Our department houses the Pittsburgh Experimental Economics Laboratory (PEEL), a leading center for experimental economics research founded in 1988 by Professors John Kagel and Alvin Roth, Nobel Laureate in Economics.
 We also house the Behavioral Economics Design Initiative (BEDI), launched in 2020 to promote the science and practice of economic design within the areas of women’s advancement, charitable giving, health economics, labor markets, and market design.

-Our department recognizes the importance of diversity, equity, and inclusion (DEI) and is committed to promoting these principles in our workplace, teaching, and research activities.
+Our department recognizes the importance of diversity, equity, and inclusion and is committed to promoting these principles in our workplace, teaching, and research activities.
 Many of our faculty and PhD students have contributed research insights to the areas of gender differences in the labor market, residential segregation by race, labor market outcomes of minorities in the US, racial exclusion, the roots of the Civil Rights Movement, and the health, economic outcomes, and assimilation of immigrants.

 Chair, Department of Economics